SovereignCloudStack/website/_i18n/en/summit2023.md

 Dear Friends of SCS and interested Observers,

 The Sovereign Cloud Stack is now in its second year successfully building a community to develop and maintain a standardized open source cloud computing stack.
-Success means that we have released the fourth version and that by now three cloud service providers base their offering on SCS standards and technology.
-Reason enough to call for our first summit on **23rd and 24th of May 2023 in Berlin** for users, developers, adopters and everybody, who is affiliated to this project to gather, share knowledge, as well as experience and to – of course – network and have fun.
+Success means that we have released the fourth version and that by now ~~three~~ four public cloud service providers base their offering on SCS standards and technology.
+Reason enough to call for our first summit, which happened on **23rd and 24th of May 2023 in Berlin** for users, developers, adopters and everybody, who is affiliated to this project to gather, share knowledge, as well as experience and to – of course – network and have fun.

-Registration on 23 May is possible from 12:00 CEST, the event will start at 13:00 CEST.
-The second day starts with registration at 8:00 CEST, program begins at 9:00 CEST and officially ends at 13:00 CEST.
+## Thank you!

+The event is now over.
+We had really interesting presentations and panel discussions on stage and really good conversations with all participants.
+Thanks for everyone who joined us, but especially the speakers and organizers!

+This page will remain in place, documenting the event and containing links to the slides and videos from the program.

 ## Speakers